w3c/svgwg/master/painting.md

 When this optional value is given, the <a>&lt;color&gt;</a> value or the value
 <span class='prop-value'>none</span> is a fallback value to use if the paint
-server reference in the layer is invalid (due to pointing to an element that does not exist or which is not a valid paint server).</p>
+server reference in the layer is invalid (due to pointing to an element that does not exist or which is not a valid paint server).

-<p class="note">Note that this is slightly different from CSS background syntax, where
-a background image and color specified in the final layer of a {{background}}
+Note: Note that this is slightly different from CSS background syntax, where a background image and color specified in the final layer of a {{background}}
-value will result in both the image and color being rendered.</p>
+value will result in both the image and color being rendered.

 <p>If a paint server reference in a <a>&lt;paint&gt;</a> is invalid, and no
-fall-back value is given, no paint is rendered for that layer.</p>
+fall-back value is given, no paint is rendered for that layer.

 <p class="annotation">This is changed from SVG 1.1 behavior where the document
-is in error if a paint server reference is invalid and there is no fallback color specified.</p>
+is in error if a paint server reference is invalid and there is no fallback color specified.

 <div class="example">
   <xmp>